First Aid: Falls

 - is unconscious

-- isn't breathing (if you trained to do so, start CPR)
+- isn't breathing (start CPR if you know how to do so)

 - has a seizure